AndrewDonohoe/sem-Group-Project/README.md

 - Create Methods To Create the Reports The Organistation Has Asked For
 - Create Tests
 - Release
+- Project integrated with zube.io
+- Kanban/Project Board created and used
+- Sprint boards created and being used
+- Use Case diagram created
+- Full use cases defined
+- Issues being used on GitHub
+- Tasks defined as user stories

 ## Code of Conduct:
 - Be on time